 - Add the garlic and cook 1 minute, or until the garlic becomes fragrant.

-- Add the ground beef and cook 5-6 minutes, breaking apart as you go, until cooked through.
+- Add the ground beef and cook 5-6 minutes to brown, breaking apart as you go, until cooked through.

 - Add the fire roasted tomatoes, Worcestershire sauce, seasonings, and cooked rice.
 Stir together and remove from heat.